We are OPEN with social distancing restrictions in place to keep us all safe.

 Katie Clark at email@example.com

 If the Augsburg Central Health Commons experience is part of your course work at Augsburg University, you can view our shift schedule and sign up online!
-If you are a volunteer interested in working at the Health Commons, please fill out this google form and we will get back to you about future opportunities.
+If you are a volunteer interested in working at the Health Commons, please email firstname.lastname@example.org and we will get back to you about future opportunities.
 We do not take students from outside institutions that need required service-learning hours or public health clinical experiences to fulfill course work.

 *Need more help sign up for a shift?
 What this video to learn more!